 Find out more about the best trip through Spain: Zaragoza – Madrid, Madrid – Toledo, Barcelona – Zaragoza, etc…

 Spain is rich in both historical monuments and natural landscapes that vary vastly from one corner of the country to the next.
-Organizing a trip across Spain in car, bus or train is a great idea to discover all that the country has to offer.
+Organizing a trip across Spain in car, bus or train is a great way to discover all that the country has to offer.
 One important route through Spain that will give you a good glimpse of different regions and cities starts in Barcelona and passes through the heart of Spain, through Zaragoza, Madrid, Toledo, Cordoba and Seville, before reaching Cadiz.
 This one week route through Spain will take you from the northeast corner of the Iberian Peninsula to the Atlantic Ocean in the southwest.

 Stage 1: Barcelona - Zaragoza

 The first day of your trip through Spain starts in the metropolitan coastal city of Barcelona and ends in Zaragoza, a distance of about 305 km (189 mi).
 Depart Barcelona on the AP-7 freeway and change to AP-2 once you pass the town of Llorenç del Penedés.
 The AP-2 will take us south of Lerida, the only Catalan capital without access to the sea.
 During this part of your journey through Spain you will experience the characteristic Los Monegros landscapes of the Autonomous Community of Aragon, of which Zaragoza is the capital.
 The region seems more like a dry steppe landscape from Eastern Europe than one from the Iberian Peninsula.
-Upon leaving this region, you will arrive to the city of Zaragoza.
-While in Zaragoza, make sure to visit the Basilica of the Virgen del Pilar, the patron saint of Spain.
-In 2008, the city of Zaragoza hosted a world Expo dedicated to water, which brought important updates and modernization to the city.
+Upon leaving this area, you will arrive in the city of Zaragoza.
+While in Zaragoza, be sure to visit the Basilica of the Virgen del Pilar, the patron saint of Spain.
+In 2008, the city of Zaragoza hosted a world Expo dedicated to water, which brought important regeneration and modernization to the city.

 Stage 2: Zaragoza - Madrid

 Today's trip through Spain covers 322 km (200 miles) and takes you to the Spanish capital: Madrid.
 The entire journey will be on the A-2 freeway, which connects both cities.
 A great place to stop is about halfway through the ride in the small town of Arcos del Jalón.
 Here you can enjoy the beautiful scenery of the Soria Mountains in the eastern region of Castile and Leon.
-The region boasts numerous rivers and streams from the Douro and Ebro Rivers which contribute to the rich landscape.
-Resuming the journey across Spain on the A-2, you will soon pass through the city of Guadalajara before arriving to Madrid.
+The region boasts numerous rivers and streams from the Douro and Ebro Rivers, which contribute to the rich landscape.
+Resuming the journey across Spain on the A-2, you will soon pass through the city of Guadalajara before arriving in Madrid.